corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

    You can find more about SSH on the [Node shell](shell.md) page.
    {{< /note >}}

-3. You want to create an IOU of 99 with `PartyB`.
+3. Create an IOU of 99 with `PartyB`.
 To start the `IOUFlow`, type the following syntax:

    ```bash
    start IOUFlow iouValue: 99, otherParty: "O=PartyB,L=New York,C=US"